PhaethonPsychis/Personal.Advisor.Service/web3 maritime conference Athen 2023.md

 # web3 maritime conference Athens 2023
 WMF Athens 2023 is an event bringing together some of the top minds and experts in web3 and maritime to in-person talks and workshops.
 Exploring how web3 blockchain technologies can help build a shared digital infrastructure for the maritime industry and international trade.
 Building our decentralized oceanic maritime future together.
+### Dates
+Early 2023.
+TBD
-# Become a
+# Become a launch partner
+Help WMF launch the first global conference in web3 maritime and enjoy international exposure

 # Become a sponsor
+TBD

 # upcoming summits
+TBD

-# upcoming workshops in Athens
+# upcoming workshops in Athens for founding memebers and launch partners
+Conference workshops will run from early October and are available to all partners

 # FAQS
 ### What is the code of conduct?